Shane-Bath/Movember_9-s_golf/README.md

   ![Mobile navigation bar](/assets/readme-images/mobile-nav.jpg)

   The navigation bar and logo went through a few iteration and was source of a number of issues for me attempting a responsive design.
-I attempted a number of   styles, including hamburger, with and without java script, drop down menu and a button style.
+I attempted several styles, including hamburger, with and without java script, drop down menu and a button style.
 In the end i settled on this simple button style.

 ### Colours
   The main colors will be black and white The Navigation bar transitions from white to a grey (#f7f7f7) and border-bottom of dark grey (#808080).
-  Sponsors logo will be in grey scale with a hover effect to revert to original colour scheme
+  Sponsors logo will be in grey scale with a hover effect to revert to original colour scheme.

 ### Fonts
   Main text will be a google font 'overpass', inspired by the original movember website.
-Headings, logo text and promotion will be a google font 'Anton' inspired by the original movember website
+Headings, logo text and promotion will be a google font 'Anton' inspired by the original movember website.

 ### Images
   I have used a few photographs from my personal photographs and a free resource